xwp/wp-customize-posts/readme.md

 * Add support for focusing on controls for setting properties when those properties are invalid
 * Prevent `customized-posts` messages sent via `selective-refresh` from effecting `post-navigation` state
 * Improve feature detection for including customize-controls patched for trac-36521
+* Included plugin-support and theme-support PHP files that were inadvertantly omitted from the 0.6.0 build.

 See full commit log: [`0.6.0...0.6.1`](https://github.com/xwp/wp-customize-posts/compare/0.6.0...0.6.1)